Choir Director and Composer-in-Residence

 Since returning to the U.S. in 1993, Paul has been a parish music director, composer, and educator: in Chicago’s inner city, in Peoria, Illinois, and in central Massachusetts.
 In 2017 he became the founding director of the Magnificat Institute of Sacred Music, a non-profit organization dedicated to the renewal of Catholic sacred music.
 His compositions and recordings have received acclaim throughout North America and Europe, inspiring a 2019 documentary, The Song of the Longing Heart, produced by French filmmaker Francois Lespes.

-Paul moved with his wife Anne to Lander in June 2022, and now combines his work as director of Magnificat Institute with his role as College Choir Director at Wyoming Catholic College.
+Paul moved with his wife Anne to Lander in June 2022, and now combines his work as director of Magnificat Institute with his role as Music Director and Composer-in-Residence at Wyoming Catholic College.